rbms-bsc/DCRMR/_pages/PPDM/Place-of-publication.md

 ## 4.201.9 Places of publication in multipart monographs

-<a name="4.201.9.1">4.201.9.1</a> If the manifestation is issued in more than one physical part, and the place of publication changes in the course of publication, give the place of publication of the later part(s) in a [note on publication statement](/DCRMR/books/ppdm/Note-on-publication-statement/#4.206.4.1).
+<a name="4.201.9.1">4.201.9.1</a> If the manifestation is issued in more than one physical part, and the place of publication changes in the course of publication, give the place of publication of the later part(s) in a note on publication statement (see [4.206.4.1](/DCRMR/books/ppdm/Note-on-publication-statement/#4.206.4.1)).

 Example: `Stuttgart ; Tübingen`